 In a nutshell

-This study aimed to look at the safety and effectiveness of fulvesterant (Faslodex) compared to aromatase inhibitors in post-menopausal women with hormone receptor positive (HR+) breast cancer.
+This study aimed to look at the safety and effectiveness of fulvestrant (Faslodex) compared to aromatase inhibitors in post-menopausal women with hormone receptor-positive (HR+) breast cancer.
 The authors found that fulvestrant was a safe and effective treatment in these patients when compared to aromatase inhibitors.

 Breast cancer tumors can have hormone receptors for estrogen and progesterone.
-These can response to treatment with drugs that target these receptors.
-Currently aromatase inhibitors are the recommended drug treatment for these types of cancer.
-However it is not known how well this works in comparison to fulvesterant.
+These can respond to treatment with drugs that target these receptors.
+Currently, aromatase inhibitors are the recommended drug treatment for these types of cancer.
+However, it is not known how well this works in comparison to fulvestrant.

 Methods & findings